 If you don't qualify as a resident, explore the many state agreements that permit some colleges to charge in-state tuition to out-of-state students.

 Don't immediately rule out a particular school because the tuition is high.
 Apply for financial aid from each school that interests you and to which you have applied.
-Once you receive each school's offer of financial aid, you can compare the awards to figure out which option is best for you.
+Once you receive each school's offer of financial aid, you can compare the aid offers to figure out which option is best for you.

 No matter what school you attend, you may qualify for federal tax benefits for higher education that will reduce your net cost.